uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 dataset files in the folder 'datasets', which is located in the main output folder of your analysis.

-Some instructions (:ref:`Simulation`, :ref:`DatasetExport`, :ref:`SubSampling`) also explicitly export binarized immuneML datasets when selecting 'Pickle' as the export format.
+Some instructions (:ref:`Simulation`, :ref:`DatasetExport`, :ref:`SubSampling`) also explicitly export binarized immuneML datasets when selecting 'Binary' as the export format.

 These `.iml_dataset` files can later be imported easily and with few parameters, and importing from `.iml_dataset` is also faster than importing from other data formats.
-A YAML specification for Pickle data import is shown below.
+A YAML specification for Binary data import is shown below.
-Important note: Pickle files might not be compatible between different immuneML (sub)versions.
+Important note: Binary files might not be compatible between different immuneML (sub)versions.

 .. indent with spaces
 .. code-block:: yaml